A-Dan-A/book-club/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue red, and white.
+        -   The main colors used are white - #ffffff, grey -  #a7a7a7 and dark red - #be3144, with Black - #000000 text.
     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The Arial font is used throughout the site, with Helvetica and sans-serif as back-ups in case there is an error.
+Arial is a highly accesible and clean font that makes the site easy to read.
     -   #### Imagery
-        -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+        -   Images are important, and a background hero image has been used on the index page to convey the theme of books to users.
+Other images have been used to enhance this theme.

 *   ### Wireframes